steenblikrs/2021-Spring-Studio/students/Huey/Final Page.md

 are self-sustaining closed ecosystems that can be made or purchased.
 They can include tiny shrimp, algae, gravel, decorative shells, and gorgonia.

+### In fiction

+The 1993 novel This Other Eden by Ben Elton featured the development of "claustrospheres" which were closed ecological systems contained within a dome in which people could take refuge in the event of environmental collapse.

+The critically panned 1996 comedy film Bio-Dome involved the protagonists becoming trapped in a closed ecological system being run as an experiment.